-- Your I-20/DS-2019 form will list the estimated amount of funding required for your studies or research at UMaine. - The amount listed for undergraduate students is for two academic semesters and does not include summer months. - Tuition and fee estimates are based on six credits at the graduate level or 15 credits at the undergraduate level each semester.
-Tuition and fees are subject to modification at any time by the University of Maine System Board of Trustees.
-These levels establish the minimum full-time requirement to remain in legal status. - The University of Maine bills students on a semester basis.
-Your UMaine bill is due by Aug.
+- Your I-20/DS-2019 form will list the estimated amount of money required for your studies or research at UMaine. - The amount listed for undergraduate students is for two academic semesters and does not include summer months.

+- ☐ The amount listed for graduate students is for 12 months, which includes summer enrollment. - □ Tuition and fee estimates are based on six credits at the graduate level or 15 credits at the undergraduate level each semester.

+Tuition and fees are subject to modification at any time by the University of Maine System Board of Trustees. - □ Your UMaine bill is due by Aug.
 15 for the fall semester and Jan.
-5 for the spring semester.
+15 for the spring semester.
 Arrange payment by the deadline to avoid late fees.
-You can view your most up-to-date bill in MaineStreet.
+For undergraduate students, this should be equal to half of the annual amount indicated on your I-20/DS-2019.
 You may choose to pay prior to your arrival by wire transfer or with a credit card.
 Local banks often require a waiting period of up to two weeks to honor international bank drafts or out-of-state checks.
-For a list of payment options, visit umaine.edu/bursar.

-- During your travels, it is not wise to carry large amounts of cash.
-It is recommended that you carry only \$200-\$300 to cover your travel expenses. - If you have an assistantship, be aware that you will receive your first paycheck on Sept.
+For a list of payment options, visit umaine.edu/bursar. - During your travels, it is not wise to carry large amounts of cash.
+It is recommended that you carry only \$200-\$300 to cover your travel expenses. - ☐ If you have a graduate assistantship, be aware that you will receive your first paycheck on Sept.
 30 for fall arrival; Jan.
 31 for spring arrival.
 The January paycheck will be smaller than normal, because it will include payment only for days worked in January.

-WORKING IN THE U.S.
+Working in the U.S.

-Federal law regulates working in the U.S. Foreign students are not allowed to work off-campus except with special permission.
+Federal law regulates working in the U.S. International students are not allowed to work off-campus except with special permission.
 Most students are not eligible for off-campus work authorization until they have completed two semesters.
 Other regulations apply, so seek advice from OIP if considering an off-campus internship or practical training experience.
-Student employment on campus is allowed without permission from the U.S. immigration service; however, it is limited to 20 hours per week during the academic year.
-You can work full time during summer and winter breaks.
-J-1 students need a letter from an OIP advisor before beginning work.
+Student employment on campus is allowed without additional permission from the U.S. Citizenship and Immigration Services (USCIS); however, it is limited to 20 hours per week during the academic year.
+You can work full time during spring, summer and winter breaks.
+J-1 students need a letter from an OIP adviser before beginning work.
 Visit OIP for further information and advising.